celo-org/celo-monorepo/packages/docs/GLOSSARY.md

 ## Epoch

 A fixed number of blocks, configured in the network's genesis block, during which the same validator set is used for consensus.
+One epoch equals roughly one day.
 A validator election is carried out after the last block of an epoch, and any resulting changes to the validator set are written into that block's header.

 ## Epoch Rewards